 Carpooling: Some discussion on facebook.
-Casey in Minneapolis has agreed to be a point of contact for folks carpooling through her city.
-She can be reached at; firstname.lastname@example.org
+Casey in Minneapolis and Sara in Fargo have agreed to be points of contact for folks carpooling through their cities.
+Sara can be reached at email@example.com & Casey can be reached at firstname.lastname@example.org

 Via Rail trains run across Canada East and West and have sale prices on tickets every Tuesday.
 It's slow and often runs behind schedule but is a lovely way to travel.